kiali/kiali.io/content/en/docs/Tutorials/multicluster/01-Introduction.md

 weight: 1
 ---

-So far, we know how good Kiali can be to understand applications, their relationships with each other and also with external applications.
+So far, we know how good Kiali can be to understand applications, their relationships with each other and with external applications.

 In the previous tutorial, Kiali was setup to observe just a single cluster.
 Now, we will expand its capabilities to observe more than one cluster.
 The extra clusters are remotes, meaning that there is not a control plane on them, they only have user applications.